mcneel/developer.rhino3d.com/content/en/guides/rhinopython/7/your-first-python-script-in-rhino-windows/index.md

 To test the Script:

 - Start Rhino
-- At the command prompt, type Scripteditor and press Enter.
+- At the command prompt, type EditPythonScript and press Enter.
-- The Script editor dialog box appears.
+- The Edit Script dialog box appears.
 - In the script Code window, type the code sample above.
 - Click the "Run the script" button.
-- The editor dialog box disappears, and the message below appears:
+- The Edit Script dialog box disappears, and the message below appears:

 ## The HelloWorld Function